Expungement Attorney in Los Angeles

 How can I benefit with the assistance of an expungement attorney?

-An expungement attorney can assist you in a number of ways when you petition for expungement.
+An expungement attorney in Los Angeles can assist you in a number of ways when you petition for expungement.
 They can assist in determining if you are eligible for expungement, as well as which type of expungement applies to your case.

 There are several steps involved with a petition for expungement, including obtaining your criminal records, the completion of two forms (Petition for Dismissal and Order for Dismissal) and a detailed declaration that will clearly state why you are petitioning for expungement.